Article II. Permitted Uses

 SECTION 28 – 201 PERMITTED USES

-A. Consistent with the authority granted by Article 66B of the Maryland Code, the Town Council has divided all lands within the corporate limits into the following zoning districts.
-Articles IV through IX set forth the uses, standards and regulations for each district.
+A. Consistent with the authority granted by The Land Use Article of the Maryland Code, the Town Council has divided all lands within the corporate limits into the following zoning districts.
+Articles III through VII set forth the uses, standards and regulations for each district.
 The uses, standards and location of each district are generally consistent with the guidelines of the Comprehensive Plan for the Town.

-Section 28 – 202 Table of Permitted Uses below lists the permitted, special exception, accessory, and temporary uses for each base zoning district except the RH District, for which the permitted uses are listed in Sections 28 – 413.3 through 28 – 415.5.
-Uses marked with an asterisk (*) indicate that use is subject to supplemental performance and/or development standards as detailed in Article X. Articles IV sets forth the purpose and development standards for each base zoning district.
-Articles V through IX detail the permitted uses and development standards for all special districts within the Town.
+Section 28 – 202 Table of Permitted Uses below lists the permitted, special exception, accessory, and temporary uses for each base zoning district except the RH District, for which the permitted uses are listed in Sections 28 – 313.3 through 28 – 315.5.
+Uses marked with an asterisk (*) indicate that use is subject to supplemental performance and/or development standards as detailed in Article X. Articles III sets forth the purpose and development standards for each base zoning district.
+Articles IV through VIII detail the permitted uses and development standards for all special districts within the Town

 C. NEGATIVE USE RESRICTIONS AND RESTRICTIVE COVENANTS PROHIBITED AS AGAINST PUBLIC POLICY